Floriferous/marvel-search/README.md

 ## React component design

-All of the React components are stateless components, with the exception of CharacterListContainer and InputContainer which are the only HOCs connecting to the redux store.
+- All of the React components are stateless components, with the exception of CharacterListContainer and InputContainer which are the only HOCs connecting to the redux store.

-The components adhere as much as possible to the 'single-responsibility' philosophy, where each component handles (ideally) only a single task.
+- The components adhere as much as possible to the 'single-responsibility' philosophy, where each component handles (ideally) only a single task.

-Each of the components is (almost) fully tested.
+- Each of the components has 100% code coverage.

+## Redux design

+While this is only my second project using `redux`, I'm starting to get a better grasp of it, while still lacking experience to properly separate concerns and use the more advanced constructs such as selectors (none of which were built).

+The search results and bookmarks are all stored inside an object for O(1) querying when recursing to find the closest results (see search optimization).

+- The store consists of 4 reducers:
+    -`bookmarks`: handles the bookmarks in an object -`pagination`: handles the pagination (though not yet implemented in the app) -`search`: handles the search box and its value -`searchResults`: stores each previous search result as a combination of the search value and pagination

 ## Search optimization